CA: A Cancer Journal for Clinicians

 Each author should have participated sufficiently in the work to take public responsibility for the content.
 Authorship credit should be based on the following criteria 1) Substantial contributions to conception and design, or analysis and interpretation of data; 2) Drafting the article or revising it critically for important intellectual content; 3) Final approval of the version to be published; and 4) Agreement to be accountable for all aspects of the work.
-All three conditions must be met.
+All four conditions must be met.
 Carefully review author status prior to submitting a manuscript.
 Changes to the author list (deletions and additions) may not be permitted once a manuscript is in review.

 Manuscripts drafted or written, in whole or part, by individuals not listed as authors will not be considered for publication unless those contributions are clearly and accurately included in the acknowledgement section of the paper and all sources for funding those activities are disclosed in the manuscript and on the author financial disclosure forms.